elotroalex/caridischo/_caridischo/cds85.md

 ---
 pid: cds85
+label: Guantánamo Public Memory Project
 caridischo_genre: Cabinet of Wonders
-label: Guantánamo Public Memory Project
 claimed_genre: a project
 link: https://gitmomemory.org/stories/
-open_access: 'TRUE'
+access: open
 status: Active
 language: en
 creators: Columbia University Center for the Study of Human Rights
 stewards: Columbia University Center for the Study of Human Rights
 blurb: What can we learn from GTMO’s past?
 What should we remember about what’s happening now?
 Hear from those who were there.
+related_to:
 added_by: Roopika Risam
 twitter: "@roopikarisam"
-added_year: '2020'
+census_year: '2020'
 notes:
+sub_collections:
+open_data:
 order: '152'
 layout: caridischo_item
 collection: caridischo